feincms/feincms-elephantblog/README.rst

 Multiple entries in a timeline.
 One blogentry is similar to a FeinCMS page: It can have multiple content types and some meta informations like title, slug, publishing date, ...

-If you need more, like comments, tagging, pinging, categories, translations, you name it, then you can use the bundled extensions or write your own. (and please don't forget to publish your extensions back to the community).
+If you need more, like comments, tagging, categories, translations, you name it, then you can use the bundled extensions or write your own. (and please don't forget to publish your extensions back to the community).